emscripten-core/emsdk/README.md

 To get started with Emscripten development, grab one of the packages below:

 Windows:
-* Emscripten SDK Web Installer (64-bit) is a NSIS installer that always gets you the latest Emscripten SDK from the web:
+* Emscripten SDK Web Installer (64-bit) is an NSIS installer that always gets you the latest Emscripten SDK from the web:
   * [emsdk-1.35.0-web-64bit.exe](https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-1.35.0-web-64bit.exe)
-* Emscripten SDK Offline Installer (64-bit) is a NSIS installer that bundles together the Emscripten toolchain as an offline-installable package:
+* Emscripten SDK Offline Installer (64-bit) is an NSIS installer that bundles together the Emscripten toolchain as an offline-installable package:
   * [emsdk-1.35.0-full-64bit.exe](https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-1.35.0-full-64bit.exe)
 * Portable Emscripten SDK (64-bit) is a zipped package of the Emscripten SDK that does not require system installation privileges.
 Just unzip and go:
   * [emsdk-1.35.0-portable-64bit.zip](https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-1.35.0-portable-64bit.zip)